fabrizzio-gz/wav/README.md

 # WAV

-Perform simple manipulations to .wav file audio samples and retrieve its header information.
+Perform simple manipulations to .wav files and retrieve its header information.

 - Supports only "canonical" (44 bytes) headers and 16-bit audio simples with one or two channels.